Introduction: International Business Environment

 Elements of the business environment

-There exist 5 most important elements that influence business environment are as follows;
+There exist 5 most important elements that influence the business environment are as follows;

 Importance of international business environment

 The factors that cause or drive companies to engage in international business can be classified into two parts: pull factors and push factors.
 Pull factors are proactive reasons that draw a company to foreign markets in order to achieve relative growth of the company.
 The push factors are compulsions of domestic market prospects, such as market saturation, that propel firms to internationalize.

-International business environment is important from various points of views since it helps in the following ways:
+The international business environment is important from various points of view since it helps in the following ways: